cbrionesaranda/portfolio/_projects/Cell.md

 ---
 title: "Corrosion Electrochemical Analysis Cell"
-excerpt: "Development of a electrochemical micro cell to measure corrosion activity on reinforcements, flat plates and irregular surfaeces.
+excerpt: "Development of a electrochemical micro cell to measure corrosion activity on reinforcements, flat plates and irregular surfaces.
 Made in Collaboration with the Corrosion Research Laboratory at USF."
 header:
   teaser: /assets/images/Cell/banner.png
 order: 3